 Step 4: At a public hearing, the Historic Preservation Commission will review the application and determine if the criteria for designation have been met.
 If the Historic Preservation Commission recommends a landmark designation, then a public hearing will be scheduled with the City Council for a final decision and approval of an ordinance to designate the property as a local landmark.

 How do I know if my house, commercial building, or site is eligible for a landmark designation?

 To qualify as a landmark on the Loveland Historic Register, a building or site must be at least 50-years old, and meet one or more criteria for architectural, social/cultural, or geographic/environmental significance.
-These criteria can be found in the Historic Preservation Ordinance, Section 15.56.100.
+Development Services staff can assist you with determining eligibility.

 Contact: Development Services Staff at 970-962-2346 for more information.